5agado/conversation-analyzer/README.md

 ##Analyzer
 **The analyzer is still a work in progress.**

-*main.py* requires as parameter the filepath of the conversation to be analyzed; it will then log and generate a set of basic stats for the overall conversation.
+I have added a **ipython notebook for easier exploration of the various statistics and analytical results**.
+Just check out the *conversation-analyzer.ipynb* in the top-level folder.
+I have left previous outputs as examples, but I encourage you to explore your own data and tweak the stats and plots based on your preferences.
+If you are not familiar or not willing to check out the notebook, you can still access the old *main.py* for automatic stats running.
+It requires as parameter the filepath of the conversation to be analyzed; it will then log and generate a set of basic stats for the overall conversation.

 Related classes are in the *stats* folder.
 The suggested and maintained class to use is *convStatsDataframe*, that makes use of Pandas *Dataframe* for the stats generation.
 In the *test* package you can find unittests and example files that generate or plot different kind of statistics.